Holiday Gift Guide — The Hard To Buy For

 We all have that one person — the one you wrack your brain and drive yourself crazy over during the holidays.
 Finally, after a month of stressing out, you wind up just chucking an iTunes gift card at them.
 I’m talking about the hard-to-buy-for person.
 The impossible person who buys from obscure unique stores.
 The one who has everything.
 Since I’m the queen of the hard to buy for, I’m sharing some of my super-secret shops in today’s holiday gift guide.

 This list was even difficult for me to put together, but hands down, I’d take every single one of these gifts any day.
 But first, if you’re local to Chicago or passing through, check out my guide to vintage shopping in Chicago and my guide to home decor shopping in Chicago.
 Both posts are full of hidden gems with unique gifts.

 Yes, I know you are probably not going to buy a sofa as a holiday gift, but there’s more to these shops than furniture.
 Both are packed with smalls sprinkled throughout the shops.
 Unique one-of-a-kind vintage treasures for just about any hard to buy for person on your list.
 Not going to be anywhere near Chicago?
 Check out their Instagram feeds.
 Both shops are constantly showing off their newest treasures and will happily ship.

 So what if, god forbid, your hard to buy for a person who doesn’t like vintage?
 Gotcha covered there too!

 One of my new favorite places to shop online and via Instagram is a boutique called Relish in New Orleans.
 I own two pieces of their jewelry — one being the swan necklace, the other this butterfly bracelet (but I bought the last one #sorrynotsorry).
-There’s a bunch of other designs in the collection though.
+There are a bunch of other designs in the collection though.
 Check them out.
-I’m also digging this cute tray (plus it’s on sale — there’s only 3 left).
+I’m also digging this cute tray (plus it’s on sale — there are only 3 left).